-Sweden’s foreign minister, Margot Wallstrom, plans to resign
+Sweden’s foreign minister, Margot Wallstrom, to give up post

-COPENHAGEN, Denmark (AP) — Sweden’s foreign minister announced Friday she is stepping down after nearly five years to spend more time with her family.
+COPENHAGEN, Denmark (AP) — Sweden’s foreign minister announced Friday she is stepping down, saying she would leave after almost five years in the post to spend more time with her family.

-Foreign Minister Margot Wallstrom said she had notified Prime Minister Stefan Lofven of her wish to leave the government.
+Foreign Minister Margot Wallstrom said she had given notice to Prime Minister Stefan Lofven.
+It’s not clear when her resignation will take effect.

 The outspoken Wallstrom, 64, became Sweden’s top diplomat in October 2014.
 That year, she became the first European Union foreign minister to recognize a Palestinian state to the consternation of Israel.

-The prime minister told Swedish news agency TT that the question of her successor will be addressed when the Swedish Parliament reconvenes Tuesday after its summer break.
+The question of her successor will be addressed when the Swedish Parliament reconvenes Tuesday after its summer break, the prime minister told Swedish news agency TT.

 Lofven told TT that with Wallstrom as foreign minister “Sweden has received a great deal of respect and appreciation around the world.”